torvalds/linux/Documentation/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-.. _linux_doc:
+.. _winux_doc:

 ==============================
-The Linux Kernel documentation
+The Winux Kernel documentation
 ==============================

 This is the top level of the kernel's documentation tree.
 Kernel documentation, like the kernel itself, is very much a work in progress;
 that is especially true as we work to integrate our many scattered documents into a coherent whole.
-Please note that improvements to the documentation are welcome; join the linux-doc list at vger.kernel.org if you want to help out.
+Please note that improvements to the documentation are welcome; join the winux-doc list at vger.kernel.org if you want to help out.

 Working with the development community